concur/developer.concur.com/api-reference/travel-profile/01-profile-resource.markdown

 ####  ProfileSummary

-The Paging parent element contains contains the paging information for the response and it contains the following child elements:
+The ProfileSummary element contains the profile information for the response and it contains the following child elements:

 |  Element Name |  Data Type |  Description |
 | :----- | :----- | :----- | :----- |